-In the Chiloé archipelago, off the coast of Chile, are about 70 churches built within the framework of a "Circular Mission" introduced by the Jesuits in the 17th century.
+In the Chiloé Archipelago, off the coast of Chile, are about 70 churches built within a "Circular Mission" framework, introduced by the Jesuits in the 17th century.
 These churches bear witness to a successful fusion of indigenous and European culture as well as to the spiritual values of the communities.

 The most exceptional illustrations of this unique form of wooden ecclesiastical architecture (the so-called Chilota School of architecture) are the churches of Achao, Quinchao, Castro, Rilán, Nercón, Aldachildo, Ichuac, Detif, Vilupulli, Chonchi, Tenaún, Colo, San Juan, Dalcahue, Chellín and Caguach.
 These sixteen churches are outstanding examples of the successful fusion of European and indigenous cultural traditions.

 The abilities of the people of Chiloé as builders achieved its highest expression in these wooden churches, where farmers, fishermen and sailors exhibited great expertise in the handling of the most abundant material in this environment, wood.
 Along with the churches, the mestizo culture resulting from Jesuit missionary activities has survived to the present day.

 This isolated archipelago was colonized by the Spanish in the mid 16th century.
 The Jesuits, who arrived in 1608, used a circulating mission system in their evangelization of the area: religious groups made annual tours around the archipelago, staying for a few days at locations where churches were erected jointly with the communities of believers.
 The rest of the year a specially trained layperson attended the spiritual needs of the inhabitants.